 The FAS 120 category extends the accounting practices associated with FAS 60 and FAS 97 contracts to mutual life insurance enterprises.
-The enterprises are owned by policyholders; that is, the latter nominate and elect the board of directors.
-All profits are shared among the policyholders in a pre-determined ratio.
+Policyholders own the enterprises; that is, the latter nominate and elect the board of directors.
+All profits are shared among the policyholders in a predetermined ratio.

 The FASB sets distinct rules on accounting for DACs for each of the above categories.
-The differences depend on the proportion of commissions that can be capitalized, the estimation of future cash flows, among others.
+The differences depend on the proportion of commissions that can be capitalized and the estimation of future cash flows.
 However, the basic accounting treatment of DACs is similar across all categories.

 The working principle of the contract requires insurance companies to ensure that the present value of all future premium payments must be equal to the present value of all acquisition costs.
 It can be understood through the following simplified example.

 Consider an insurance policy where the policyholder pays a yearly premium of $2,000 for the next five years.
 The annual market interest rate is 10%.
 The present value of all premium payments is computed in the following manner: